 And like that Social Impact was born.
 It has a functional use to me so maybe others can benefit.

 I needed to built the functionality anyway, so why not give it away for free and maybe get some exposure?
 All it really took was adding a simple UI.

 One of my other requirements was that it would be nice to see these statistics over time, so that led me to poll the statistics once a day so one could eventually see the changes over time of an individual URL.
 So I threw that into the tool as well, so that users can be updated weekly on changes to a URL(s) of their choosing.

 FYI For better or for worse it only gives you the statistics on that exact URL.
 So looking up a site like a blog was not very useful because most of their social impact came from individual posts, not the base URL.

-Hopefully it will lead to some people finding Referral Rock, creating some new customers and even inspire a amazing follow up post, right? if not… not too much was lost as the code will still serve it’s original purpose.
+Hopefully, it will lead to some people finding Referral Rock, creating some new customers and even inspire an amazing follow-up post, right? if not… not too much was lost as the code will still serve its original purpose.

 What can you salvage out of old projects that could be something people want?